 The big family of Tolk/Tolkien (spelled Tolck, Tolckin, Tolckien, Tollkien, Tolkien, Tolkin etc.) lived in many places around Königsberg from at least 16th c. (read about Tewes Tolkin from 1540) near Labiau, Eest Prussia).
 If I want to find the direct ancestors of Mr Michael Tolkien, the citizen and master-furrier from 18th century Gdańsk/Danzig I should find rich and influential Tolkiens from the Königsberg area.
 And I have some candidates...

 In Hans H. Diehlmann's, Erbhuldigungsakten des Herzogtums und Königreichs Preußen, 3.
 Teil: 1678 bis 1737, Hamburg 1992, s.
 112, 247, 350 we can read about the sovereigns, the Electors of Brandenburg, and (after 1701) the Kings of Prussia, and their so called Erb-Eid or the oath of inheritance taken by the king.
-In 1690–1717 it was given to three Tolkiens from East Prussia:
+In 1690–1717 it was given by three Tolkiens from East Prussia:

 - 14 July 1690: GOTTFRIED TOLCKIN, a citizen and malt brewer from Heiligenbeil, Balga, East Prussia ("Bürger und Mälzenbrauer in Heiligenbeil, Amt Balga")